-Average of the highest and the lowest of the last 9 periods.
-Over the last nine periods (the last 9 candlesticks), we add the highest point to the lowest point, and then divide the total by 2.
+The Tenkan-Sen is the average of the highest and the lowest price over of the last 9 periods.
+Over the last nine periods (the last 9 candlesticks), we add the highest price to the lowest price, and then we divide the total by 2.

 The difference with a conventional moving average lies in its calculation - a simple moving average is representative of the average price at closing.

-Visually this creates a noteworthy difference, as the Tenkan-Sen forms increments, unlike an SMA (simple moving average) that will always remain smooth.
-These increments can be used as support or resistance levels.
+Visually this creates a noteworthy difference, as the Tenkan-Sen forms step patterns, unlike an SMA (simple moving average) which will remain smooth.
+The horizontal flat parts in these step patterns can be used as support or resistance levels.

 The graph below shows the visual difference between the Tenkan in red and a 9-period moving average in green.
-I have highlighted with yellow rectangles the spots where the Tenkan displays increments so you can compare it easily with the SMA.
+I have highlighted with yellow rectangles the spots where the Tenkan forms step patterns so you can compare it easily with the SMA.

 The larger the Tenkan angle (inclination), the stronger the trend.
 When the Tenkan is flat, it simply indicates that during the last nine periods (last 9 candlesticks) the prices have not reached any new highs or lows.
 Once you have identified these Tenkan Flats (for “flat areas”), you can use them as support or resistance levels.

 As you can see in the chart above, the Tenkan sen sticks close to the price (this is due to his calculation, set over a short period, hence it is the fastest line of the Ichimoku system).
-When prices move too far away from the Tenkan-Sen, it shows a lack of balance in the market, indicating that the asset is in "overbought" or "oversold" territory.
+When prices move too far away from the Tenkan-Sen, it means that the market is in a state of imbalance, in other words that the asset is in "overbought" or "oversold" territory.

 During any strong market trend, the Tenkan-Sen is often the first support or resistance level.